Leo? Here’s your constellation | EarthSky.org

 Constellation Leo in history and myth.

-Though Leo drifts progressively westward in the early evening sky as the months go by, the Lion can be viewed in the evening till July.
-By late July or early August, the Lion begins to fade into the sunset, not to return to the eastern predawn sky until late September or October.

-Find Leo by star-hopping from the Big Dipper.
-If you’re familiar with the Big Dipper asterism, you can star-hop to Leo the Lion every time.
-To find Leo, first find the Big Dipper.
-In March, the Big Dipper stands pretty much on its handle in the northeast sky at nightfall.
-At nightfall in April, look for the Big Dipper higher in the northeast sky, and at nightfall in May, look for the upside-down Big Dipper high in the north, above Polaris, the North Star.
-Then identify the two pointer stars of the Big Dipper – that is, the two outer stars in the Big Dipper’s bowl.
-An imaginary line drawn between these stars points in one direction toward Polaris, the North Star.
-And it points in the opposite direction toward Leo.

-Constellation Leo in history and myth.
 Leo the Lion has long been associated with the sun.
-The sun passes in front of the constellation Leo the Lion from about August 10 to September 16 each year.
 The ancient Egyptians held Leo in the highest esteem, because the sun shone in front of this constellation at the time of the annual flooding of the Nile River, the lifeblood of this agricultural nation.

 It’s thought that the various lion-headed fountains designed by Greek and Roman architects symbolize the life-giving waters being released by the sun’s presence in Leo.